-Seeing the success of our online auctions in the second quarter of the year, combined with a landlord who was unwilling to extend our lease under acceptable terms, caused us to make the business model change that we had considered.
+Seeing the success of our online auctions in the second quarter of the year, combined with a landlord who was unwilling to extend our lease under acceptable terms, we decided to make the business model change that we had previously considered.

 We are now focused on doing what we do best- fine art, fine jewelry and special collections.
 Our new location is a temporary spot while we refine the parameters of our ‘new’ business, and has worked well for us.
 We will be expanding into a slightly larger space (exact location TBD) in 2021, but will continue the format we now employ, which is a primarily online-only model.

-However, as restrictions ease and the pandemic subsides, we look forward to hosting occasional in-person auctions, with online bidding still available.
+However, as restrictions ease and the pandemic subsides, we look forward to hosting occasional in-person auctions at ballrooms or country club facilities, with online bidding still available.